 Benjamin Franklin said it best: “An investment in knowledge pays the best interest.”

-Let’s face it, that property that you are renting out to others cost a pretty penny.
+Let’s face it, rental properties cost a pretty penny.
 Becoming knowledgeable of state, local and Federal regulations are a big part of your owner’s manual.

-First, know that “self-help evictions” are a big no-no. A “self-help eviction” is when the landlord/owner takes measures into their own hands to remove a tenant who has not paid or violated the lease or law.
+First, know that “self-help evictions” are a big no-no. A “self-help eviction” is when the landlord or property manager takes measures into their own hands to remove a tenant who has not paid or violated the lease or law.
 It’s illegal in every state.